aitgon/vtam/doc/content/tutorial.rst

 Download and unpack the database and the associated taxonomy file:

 .. note::
-    You might need to update the URL for the latest version available in `OSF <https://osf.io/vrfwz/>`_
+    You might need to update the URL and the file names for the latest version available in `OSF <https://osf.io/vrfwz/>`_

 .. code-block:: bash